 What did we find?

-We are still collating and checking the observations that were made at the Hallett Cove BioBlitz.
-We have hundreds of observations to work through.
-As we go, we are entering them into iNaturalist, an online repository of biological records.
+There were 488 observations made at the Hallett Cove BioBlitz, with 136 different species captured.
+We have entered them into iNaturalist, an online repository of biological records.
 You can see the records online (click on the image below).

 Interesting finds included two invasive species that have been reported to biosecurity: